Julia Stiles, Chrissy Teigen and More Celebs Who Clapped Back at Mommy Shamers

 "I was trying to keep much of my son's image private, including, I guess, his little feet.
 And it was just a photo taken at home, not how I normally carry him around.
 Thanks for the concern, anyway.
 Yes, Mothers, always read the safety instructions.
 But also, Instagrammers: instead of writing snarky comments about a 5 week old, try dancing around your living room to a Clash record.
 It's way more fun."

-After the reality star posted about North West's first swimming lesson in December 2013, a Twitter troll snarked on the E! star, writing it was nice to see mother and daughter together "for a change."
+After the reality star posted about North West's first swimming lesson back in December 2013, a Twitter troll snarked on the E! star, writing it was nice to see mother and daughter together "for a change."

 Kim tweeted right back, "U sound so ignorant.
 Bc I don't tweet or instagram my every move w my daughter means I am not with her 247?
 We share what we want.
 Or is it bc I go support my fiance at every show & I post pix?
 When the baby goes down 4 bed or a nap, parents are allowed 2 work & support each other, maybe even have fun too."